cities in the clouds, colonial towns, traditional markets, a sacred lake and the world's largest salt flat

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

-Day 1: La Paz is the world's highest capital.
+Days 1-2: La Paz is the world's highest capital.
 Built 3,600m above sea-level and nestled high in the Andes, it is famous for the Mercado de Hechecería (witches' market) and also has several fine museums documenting the country's colonial past.
 Spend two nights here taking time to acclimatise.

 Sucre - colonial splendour

-Days 3-5: Return to La Paz via the straits of Tiquina and the following morning board a short flight south to Bolivia's legal capital, the 'white city' of Sucre.
+Days 4-6: Return to La Paz via the straits of Tiquina and the following morning board a short flight south to Bolivia's legal capital, the 'white city' of Sucre for two nights.
 This beautiful university town is famous for its colonial buildings and you can visit the nearby village of Tarabuco, with its lively Sunday market.

 Potosí - deadly silver

-Day 6: A two hour drive south-west of Sucre is Potosí, just over 4,000m above sea-level.
+Day 7: A two hour drive south-west of Sucre is Potosí, just over 4,000m above sea-level.
 On the outskirts of the city is the Cerro Rico mine, once the jewel of the Spanish conquest, which helped to fund Europe’s industrial revolution.
 You will visit the country's first mint (the Casa de Moneda) and it is also possible to visit the mine itself, where an estimated 8 million native people lived and died throughout its tragic 300 year history.

 Salt flats and the southern deserts

-Days 7-9: You will be driven, along winding Andean roads, to the small town of Uyuni, and begin a three night guided jeep adventure through the Salar de Uyuni, visiting Isla Pescado, the Chiguana desert, pink flamingos at Laguna Hediona, the coloured rock formations of the 'Salvador Dali' desert and Laguna Verde.
-A night in a salt hotel can certainly be an option!
+Days 8-10: You will be driven, along winding Andean roads, to the small town of Uyuni, and begin a three night guided 4x4 overland adventure through the Salar de Uyuni and Andean plateau, visiting Isla Pescado, the Chiguana desert, pink flamingos at Laguna Hediona, the coloured rock formations of the 'Salvador Dali' desert and Laguna Verde.
+The final night is spent at a salt hotel on the edge of the salt flats.

 Go further - connections to Chile